xhlula/utils/README.md

 Simplifies the pagination class even further.
 Constructor accepts 3 arguments

 `total_rows`, `current_page`, and `pagination_url` which serves as a formatting string to replace page numbers into.
-Place a `%d` symbol at the place where you want your page number to be put into.
+Place a `%d` symbol at the place where you want your page number to be put.
 The generated HTML is Bootstrap-ready.